anacrolix/torrent/README.md

 [![GoDoc](https://godoc.org/github.com/james-lawrence/torrent?status.svg)](https://godoc.org/github.com/james-lawrence/torrent)

-This repository is a refactor of [anacrolix's](https://github.com/anacrolix/torrent), primarily to simplify the exposed API to users of the library, use more idiomatic code styles, improve horizontal scalability, remove many of the extraneous dependencies, and to add in some extended functionality.
+This repository is a refactor of [anacrolix's](https://github.com/anacrolix/torrent), to simplify the API of the library, use more idiomatic code, improve horizontal scalability, remove many of the extraneous dependencies, and to add in some extended functionality.

 ## improvements implemented by library
-- smaller API surface. reduces the API surface of the client.
+- smaller API surface. simplifying use, while still maintaining full functionality provided.
 - refactored the single lock used for all torrents out. this means the torrents do not contend with each other for the singe lock.
-- removed a number of panics making the code safer to use.
+- removed a number of panic making the code safer to use (more to do here).
+- ability to use arbitrary net.Listener implementations.

 ## improvements planned
-- simplify network configuration.
 - swappable priority implementation.
+- performance enhancements.

 ## Installation